AhmedMoawad/easy-to-go-with-react/README.md

 A static type checker tool called that can be integrated with many IDEs

 - [PropTypes](https://github.com/facebook/prop-types)
-A npm package that was made espcially for React type checking.
+A npm package that was made espcially for React Components Props type checking.

 > So let's introduce `PropTypes` in the following points.